qzdark/wwebjs.dev-guide/src/guide/v2/creating-your-app/handling-messages.md

 }
 ```
 ::: tip
 The received message contains informations many intersting things.
 You can take a look here in this preview modal.
 For a full list of all the properties and methods, check out [the documentation page for it](https://docs.wwebjs.dev/Client.html).
+You can also take a look in this `Message Object` here:
 ::: details Preview modal
 ```js
 Message {